lucychambers/techtohuman/work_with_us.md

 We help non-profit and philanthropic organisations answer two critical questions about technology:

-1. Will it make our work better?
-And
+1. Will it make our work better? *and*
 2. What do we do next?

 ## What we offer